-Later in this article, we’ll look at what is included in a business proposal, that goes for your template too.
+Later in this article, we’ll look at what is included in a business proposal, and that goes for your template too.

-When you’re having that meeting with your potential client and they ask you to write them a business proposal for your solution, you can confidently walk away knowing exactly what task is ahead of you.
+When you’re having that meeting with your potential client and they ask you to write them a business proposal for your solution, you can confidently walk away, knowing exactly what task is ahead of you.

 When writing a business proposal, there’s a situation going on that only the best salespeople understand.